 Your thesis marks the culmination of your work in the Communication department.
 It is both a public testimony of your scholarship, and the vehicle by which you make known the contribution to knowledge which your research has made.
-Consequently, the appearance of your thesis is a matter of some importance to you, and to the department whose name it also bears.
-If you have any questions about the format of your thesis, please contact Lisa Cuklanz, Chair of the department.
+Consequently, the appearance of your thesis is a matter of some importance to you and to the department whose name it also bears.
+If you have any questions about the format of your thesis please contact Prof. Celeste Wells, Director of Honors.

 - The department requires that you submit two bound copies of your thesis - one copy for your advisor and one copy for the department's library.